Wedding ceremonies

 Unity Ceremony: (Optional)

-(Choice of Unity Candle, Sand, Wine or other Unity Ceremony.
-Click on “Unity Ceremonies” navigation menu link at left for Unity Sand, Candle, or Wine Ceremonies.
+(Choice of Unity Ceremony.
+Click on “Unity Ceremonies” navigation menu link at left to see ceremonies.
 A musical selection may be played softly during ceremony.)

 Officiant: ___(Groom)_____ and ___(Bride)_____ may every desire you have for your love be fulfilled, and may you be given the vision with which to clearly behold one another, the listening with which to perceive one another most genuinely, and the endless generosity of spirit with which to nourish one another's soul and sweetly keep the promises you make here today.